The Lion King: Resemblance to Kimba the White Lion

+The American writer Fred Ladd, who was involved with importing Kimba and other Japanese anime into America for NBC, expressed incredulity that Disney staff could be ignorant of Kimba.
+Ladd said at least one animator was remembered by his colleagues as a Kimba fan and vociferous about Disney's conduct during production.
+The animators Tom Sito and Mark Kausler said they had watched Kimba as children in the 1960s, but Sito denied any influence, and Kausler emphasized Disney's Bambi as their model.
+The controversy was parodied in The Simpsons episode "'Round Springfield", in which Mufasa appears through the clouds and says, "You must avenge my death, Kimba...
+I mean, Simba."

 Legacy

 Sequels and spin-offs

-The first Lion King–related animated project was the spin-off television series, The Lion King's Timon & Pumbaa, which centers on the characters of Timon and Pumbaa, as they have their own (mis)adventures both within' and outside of the Serengeti. the show ran for three seasons and 85 episodes between 1995 and 1999.
+The first Lion King–related animated project was the spin-off television series, The Lion King's Timon & Pumbaa, which centers on the characters of Timon and Pumbaa, as they have their own (mis)adventures both within' and outside of the Serengeti.
+The show ran for three seasons and 85 episodes between 1995 and 1999.
 Ernie Sabella continued to voice Pumbaa, while Timon was voiced by Quinton Flynn and Kevin Schon in addition to Nathan Lane.
 One of the show's music video segments "Stand By Me", featuring Timon singing the eponymous song, was later edited into an animated short which was released in 1995, accompanying the theatrical release of Tom and Huck (1995).

 Disney released two direct-to-video films related to The Lion King.
 The first was sequel The Lion King II: Simba's Pride, released in 1998 on VHS.
 The film centers around Simba and Nala's daughter, Kiara, who falls in love with Kovu, a male lion who was raised in a pride of Scar's followers, the Outsiders.
 The Lion King 1½, another direct-to-video Lion King film, saw its release in 2004.
 It is a prequel in showing how Timon and Pumbaa met each other, and also a parallel in that it also depicts what the characters were retconned to have done during the events of the original movie.

 In June 2014, it was announced that a new TV series based on the film would be released called The Lion Guard, featuring Kion, the second-born cub of Simba and Nala.
 The Lion Guard is a sequel to The Lion King and takes place during the time-gap within The Lion King II: Simba's Pride, with the last 2 episodes of Season 3 taking place after the events of that film.
 It was first broadcast on Disney Channel as a television film titled The Lion Guard: Return of the Roar in November 2015 before airing as a series on Disney Junior in January 2016.